sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 10: Commission, Fees & Invoices
+## Document 10: Commission and fee structure

 Shoplite charges a **final value fee** on the item price (and sometimes shipping) when an order completes, plus a **payment processing fee** from the payment provider.
 Fee percentages vary by category and region.
 Optional services—promoted placements, branded packaging, or fulfillment programs—may carry additional fees.
 New or high-risk sellers can be subject to a temporary **reserve**.